Abhimanyu-1411/Inventory-Management-System/README.md

 # Inventory-Management-System
-A simple software which can be used to maintain inventory.
+A simple gui application which can be used to maintain inventory.